Propnight: Gameplay

-Propnight is a 4v1 asymmetrical horror game.
-Four players play as Survivors, with the fifth player playing as the Killer.
-The Survivors' objective is for at least one Survivor to escape the map.
-To do so, the Survivors must repair 5 of the 7 machines placed across the map, which in turn opens the map's exit.
-The Killer's objective is either to kill all 4 survivors, or prevent their escape.
-To catch a Survivor, the killer must knock them down, then place them on a chair, where they will die if not rescued by another Survivor.
-Each survivor can only be rescued in this way twice; the survivor will die instantly if the survivor is placed on the chair a third time.
-In the game, survivors could transform into a nearby prop in order to evade the killer.
+Propnight was a four-versus-one asymmetrical horror game.
+Four players played as Survivors, with the fifth player playing as the Killer.
+Survivors could transform into nearby props in the environment such as chairs, pots, and more in order to hide from the killer.
+The Survivors' objective was for at least one Survivor to escape the map.
+To do so, the Survivors needed to repair 5 of the 7 machines placed across the map, which in turn opened the map's exit.
+The Killer's objective was either to kill all 4 survivors, or prevent their escape.
+To catch a Survivor, the killer had to knock them down, then place them on a chair, where they would die if not rescued by another Survivor.
+Each survivor could only be rescued in this way twice; the survivor would die instantly if the survivor was placed on the chair a third time.

 Development

 Propnight was developed using the Unreal game engine.
 After an open beta period which ran between October 15 and October 18, 2021, the game was released through Steam on November 30, 2021.
+On December 22, 2023, Fntastic ceased operations and announced that Propnights servers would shut down on January 22, 2024.

 It has support for 15 languages, including English, French, Italian, German, Spanish (Spain), Portuguese (Brazil), Spanish (Latin America), Polish, Russian, Swedish, Traditional Chinese, Simplified Chinese, Korean, and Japanese for the interface and subtitles.